 Greek citizens can freelance in Greece subject to business, tax, and professional rules.
 EU/EEA/Swiss citizens generally have broad mobility rights, but should still separate immigration residence, tax residence, social security, business registration, and professional authorization questions.
 Non-EU nationals should not assume that getting an AFM or starting a sole proprietorship gives them the right to live and work in Greece.

 Greece has a digital nomad route for eligible third-country nationals who work remotely for employers or clients outside Greece.
+The Hellenic Republic Ministry of Foreign Affairs (MFA), Greece's foreign ministry, points digital-nomad applicants to the official Work from Greece information channel.
 Professional summaries of Law 4825/2021 describe a minimum stable income of EUR 3,500 per month, with increases for family members, and no access to Greek dependent employment or Greek business activity under that status.
 Confirm the current consular and residence-permit rules before relying on it, because immigration practice changes and individual facts matter.

 If you plan to freelance for Greek clients, establish a Greek business, or live in Greece while serving foreign clients, get immigration advice before arrival.
 Visitor status is not a general permission to work, and a tax number is not a work permit.